top of page

 View towards Italy

 The view was quite nice, but the descent was even better.
-At first it wasn't that steep and we passed clear mountain lakes and grassy plains.
+At first, it wasn't that steep, and we passed clear mountain lakes and grassy plains.
 The asphalt was in a good state.
-Later the road went down steeper and there were some wide turns.
-Then it got even steeper and we passed through a forest.
-The last part again consisted of a lot of hairpin turns and we ended next to a river.
+Later the road went down steeper, and there were some wide turns.
+Then it got even steeper, and we passed through a forest.
+The last part again consisted of many hairpin turns and we ended next to a river.

-We estimated that we might be able to reach to coast today, if the rest of the route would be flat.
+We estimated that we might reach the coast today if the rest of the route would be flat.
 The first 20 km were indeed all flat or downhill.
-Around 2 o'clock we wanted to buy some more food, but all stores were closed until 3.
-In a small village we passed a fruit and vegetable store.
-Officially it was closed but there were a man and a women working.
+Around 2 o'clock, we wanted to buy more food, but all stores were closed until 3.
+In a small village, we passed a fruit and vegetable store.
+Officially it was closed, but a man and a woman were working.
 The guy asked "????? bisogno ???? verdure ???".
 We spoke zero Italian but understood that he asked if we wanted to buy vegetables.
 We were allowed to quickly buy a bottle of water and some fruit to keep the worst hunger at bay.

 Afb%252000038_edited_edited.jpg